 What are pinworms?

-Pinworms spread easily in families, day care centers, schools, camps, and other places where groups of people live.
-If one person in your family has pinworms, others probably do too.
-Pinworm infections can happen to anyone.
-They are not related to being unclean.
+Pinworms spread easily in homes, day care centers, schools, and other places where groups of people spend time together.
+So if one person in your family has pinworms, others probably do too.

 What are the symptoms?